Quantcast

 • Native people in Colombia shouted to the heavens, promising to work hard and mend their ways.
 Some worked their gardens and other projects especially hard during the eclipse to prove it.

-• In Norse culture, an evil enchanter, Loki, was put into chains by the gods.
+• In Norse culture, the gods put an evil enchanter, Loki, into chains.
 Loki got revenge by creating wolflike giants, one of which swallowed the Sun—thereby causing an eclipse.
 (Another of the giant wolves chased the Moon, trying to eat it.)

 • In India, the demon spirit Rahu steals and consumes the nectar of immortality but is beheaded before he can swallow it.
 His immortal head flies into the heavens.
 The Sun and Moon had alerted the gods to his theft, so he takes revenge on them: When Rahu swallows an orb, we have an eclipse—but the orb returns to view because Rahu has no body!